 - 33.1 The aims of handwriting are legibility, speed and development of a personal hand.
-Good handwriting builds confidence in children by helping them to develop a sense of pride in their in their written work, it assists the flow of creative ideas and can become an art form in its own right. - 33.2 Teachers teach the agreed writing style and encourage pupils to develop a fluent legible style from the early stages of handwriting development. - 33.3 All teaching staff model the agreed style consistently across the school and children are given opportunities to practice and develop their joined handwriting style. - 33.4 It is a requirement that Year One, Two and Three pupils receive intensive instruction in the development of the cursive style.
+Good handwriting builds confidence in children by helping them to develop a sense of pride in their in their written work, it assists the flow of creative ideas and can become an art form in its own right. - 33.2 Teachers teach the agreed writing style (see Appendix 3) and encourage pupils to develop a fluent legible style from the early stages of handwriting development. - 33.3 All teaching staff model the agreed style consistently across the school and children are given opportunities to practice and develop their joined handwriting style. - 33.4 It is a requirement that Year One, Two and Three pupils receive intensive instruction in the development of the cursive style.
 By Year Six it is anticipated that pupils will be competent in the formation of and joining of letters, reading to a neat and pleasing personal style.

-- 33.5 The majority of children will progress from writing in pencil to writing in pen in Year Two and Year Three though children are welcome to continue to use pencil if they wish.
-Children are expected to write in black ink using a school fountain pen when they have developed a fluent and competent hand using a handwriting pen.
+- 33.5 The majority of children will progress from writing in pencil to writing in pen in Year Two and Year Three.
+Children are expected to write in blue ink using a school fountain pen when they have developed a fluent and competent hand using a handwriting pen.
 Pens designed for left-handed pupils are provided. - 33.6 Assessment of children's progress with handwriting should be recorded systematically.
 Assessment takes place by the appropriate marking of children's work, through moderation and within spelling and word work.